 Descendants of the #Missing1490 are being traced

-The National Famine Way is a digitally and physically waymarked 155km walking trail that connects the National Famine Museum in Strokestown Park, Co.
+The National Famine Way is a digitally and physically waymarked 167km walking trail that connects the National Famine Museum in Strokestown Park, Co.
 Roscommon, with Rowan Gillespie’s Famine memorial on Custom House Quay in Dublin along the banks of the Royal Canal.

 The 2019 National Famine Way Walk will take place from May 25th to May 30th .
-If you would like to take part, please register by clicking here.
+If you would like to take part, please register by clicking below.
 All are welcome to join for a short or long stretch of the Walk.

 The Famine walkers will follow in the footsteps of the 1,490 tenants from Denis Mahon’s estate at Strokestown to Canada.
 They were forced to emigrate on some of the worst of the coffin ships in May 1847, or ‘Black 47’, one of the worst years of suffering of the Great Irish Famine.
 Their story and the route of the National Famine Way can be found at www.nationalfamineway.ie.
 The tenants were escorted by Bailiff Robinson to Dublin to ensure they boarded ships and did not return home.
 The story of the tenants’ fate after they left Dublin is a harrowing one.
 They travelled on open deck packet steamers to Liverpool where they waited in the cellars of quayside buildings at Liverpool docks to board their ships to Canada.
 The four ships they boarded – Erin’s Queen, Naomi, the Virginius and the John Munn – were badly fitted out and poorly provisioned.
 Almost half of those who embarked died aboard ship or in the ‘fever sheds’ at Grosse Isle when they arrived in Quebec.